kabukawa/kabukawa.github.io/README.md

 ![](img/profile.png)

-System Engineer.
-HAL Corp.<br>
+Engineer, Emerada Corporation<br>
 Funabashi, Chiba, Japan.

 ### Description

 I worked for about 20 years at a major Japanese system integrator, mainly in the development of financial information systems for megabanks, trust banks and non-life insurance companies.
-After that, I worked for several companies as a playing manager, managing teams, web application/API development using php, etc., research and development using AWS cloud, and infrastructure operations such as application development for 8 years.
+After that, I worked for several companies as a playing manager, managing teams, web application/API development using php, etc., research and development using AWS cloud, and infrastructure operations such as application development for 9 years.
-I am currently working as an engineer for a company that provides SES (System Engineering Service).
+And now I'm working as an engineer at a company that provides its own services.
 ### Summary

 - Development of an annuity management support system for a trust bank